Takakiriy/typrm/README.md

 You can drag and drop a file to enter the file without having to type it from the keyboard.

 4 is an example of the line number.
-It is below the line where `settings:` is written, and above the line where the next `settings:` is written.
+It is same or below the line where `settings:` is written, or above the line where the next `settings:` is written.
 You can omit the line number if there is only one `setting:` in the file.
+See the below about the way of specify the setting name instead of the line number.

 new_folder.yaml file will be chaned to the following contents and you can copy and paste.
 You can paste the text with the comment as it is,